-And if you happen to be a beginner or a less experienced skater in maintenance, you can ask someone in the crew to install your spacers.
+And if you happen to be a beginner or a less experienced skater in maintenance, you can ask someone on the crew to install your spacers.

 Of course, spacers and bearings are also susceptible to wearing out.
 It could be due to moisture exposure or gunk and dirt build-up.

-And this is one of the reasons why some skaters don’t insist on using spacers for skateboard.
+And this is one of the reasons why some skaters don’t insist on using spacers for skateboarding.
 The time will come when the bearings will rust, and spacers won’t stop this from happening.

 Nonetheless, as long as your spacers remain solid, you can still change your bearings while keeping the old steel cylinders inside.
 So, you get to keep your trucks and their parts aligned and sharp.

 How to Use Bearing Spacers?

 Using bearing spacers involves installing them.